Bruce, can you tell us a little about yourself, background and current role?

 What has been your biggest achievement at BMI The Hampshire Clinic?

 It is the team that deserves the recognition.
 Together, we have created a team culture that enabled a 'good' overall with outstanding in care and surgery when recognised externally by the CQC.
 We deliver great outcomes, patient satisfaction and quote the number of people ranking us as excellent and very good.
-We have also been recognised in the Parliamentary Review as best practice exemplar in private Healthcare.

 What activities do you enjoy outside of work?